leanonruthie/ExpressJS-Heroku-Note-Taker/README.md

 WHEN I click on any note on the left
-THEN the title and content of clicked note appears to the right WHEN I click on the "write" icon next to my save icon THEN I can create another new note
+THEN the title and content of clicked note appears to the right WHEN I click on the "write" icon next to my save icon THEN I can create a brand new note
 ```

 ## Screenshot